unikraft/ide-vscode/README.md

   * Auto-Completion for headerfile paths when importing in C/C++ files (Displays a list of available `*.h` files in `$PWD/.unikraft`).
   * Validates if null or repeated imports are there in `C/C++` files.

-### Note:

-  * To enable `C/C++` auto-completion or validation feature provided by LSP enable `unikraft.enableCCompletion` attribute in `$PWD/.vscode/settings.json` file.
-By default this attribute is set by extension itself based on the installation of [`C/C++ Extension` provided by microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) on the host machine.
-  * LSP server read `C_Cpp.default.includePath` attribute from `$PWD/.vscode/settings.json` file set by client to show a list of headerfiles to user present in `$PWD/.unikraft` dir to include when user imports headerfile in any `C/C++` file.

 ### Auto-Completion

 LSP provide auto-completion feature for all the attributes of `Kraftfile` and only for importing in `C/C++` files.